ludwit/sphinx-for-IoT/README.md

 In particular, the importance of hardware-accelerated cryptography is highlighted to improve the runtime of the protocol operation.
 Lastly, my thesis points to the need for further research into the reasons for the high network losses observed.*

+## Motivation
+As the IoT becomes more widespread, the security of this technology is becoming increasingly important.
+This is particularly true as the data collected and processed includes personal information such as health data, location data and individual preferences.
+In addition, IoT devices are often used to monitor and control critical infrastructure and production processes, making them valuable targets for cyber espionage and sabotage.<br>
+Unfortunately, the security of IoT solutions has long been a secondary priority leading to adversarial attacks and exploitation.
+Often, vulnerabilities arise from insecure communication protocls.
+Even with secure network protocols, metadata can still be collected revealing the time, frequency and scope of communications as well as the entities involved.
+A high level of privacy and security can be achieved by network anonymisation, which obscures the identity of the people or devices involved in the information exchange.
+This prevents unauthorised access to personal and sensitive information in advance.
+Anonymisation can also improve overall security by making it more difcult for attackers to track or target specifc individuals or devices.
+For example, obscuring the identity and location of IoT devices can make it more difcult for adversaries to launch targeted attacks or identify vulnerabilities that could be exploited.<br>
+Strong anonymisation comes at the cost of slower network throughput and operational overhead for network nodes.
+The constrained hardware characteristics of the IoT exacerbate this trade-of.
+Many IoT devices have limited processing power, storage capacity and connectivity.
+These constraints make it challenging to design and deploy efective anonymisation technologies for the IoT.<br>
+Anonymisation technologies have largely been neglected in the IoT.
+To contribute to the development of anonymisation for IoT my thesis investigated the ability of constrained devices used in the IoT to support strong anonymisation techniques.
+To this end, an adapted design of the Sphinx anonymisation protocol is introduced, implemented and evaluated.

 ## Constrained Devices Definition
 RFC 7228 provides a classification of constraint devices used in computer